ConceptBed: Evaluating Concept Learning Abilities of Text-to-Image Diffusion Models: Experiments Results

-\textbf{Human Evaluations.} We perform Human Evaluations using Amazon Mechanical Turk for both types of evaluations: 1) Concept Alignment -- to measure the alignment between generated images and ground truth reference images on Domain\textsubscript{PACS} and Object\textsubscript{ImageNet}, and 2) Compositional Reasoning -- to measure the image-text alignment.
-In the case of Concept Alignment, we ask human annotators to rate the likelihood of the target image the same as three reference images.
-While for Compositional Reasoning we simply ask the annotators to rate the likelihood alignment of the image and the corresponding caption.
-Table~\ref{tab:human_eval} summarizes the performance of prior and proposed ($\metric$) quantitative metrics with respect to the Human Evaluations.
+We perform Human Evaluations using Amazon Mechanical Turk for both types of evaluations: 1) concept alignment -- to measure the alignment between generated images and ground truth reference images on Domain\textsubscript{PACS} and Object\textsubscript{ImageNet}, and 2) compositional reasoning -- to measure the image-text alignment.
+For concept alignment, we ask human annotators to rate the likelihood of the target image the same as three reference images.
+While for compositional reasoning we simply ask the annotators to rate the likelihood alignment of the image and the corresponding caption.
+Table~\ref{tab:human_eval} summarizes the performance of prior and proposed ($\metric$) quantitative metrics \textit{w.r.t.} the Human Score.
+KID performs better for domains than objects as image dynamics varies a lot in domains. \cite{kumari2022multi} proposed to use KID with LAION-retrieved concept images as a reference instead of ground truth due to the scarcity of reference images.
+However, \conceptbed{} alleviates this limitation.
+Therefore, we use actual ground truth images to report KID which is more accurate.
 It can be inferred that the \ccd{} is strongly correlated with human preferences and outperforms the prior evaluation metrics by a large amount.
-This further strengthens the importance of the introduced \conceptbed{} framework.